 Your Wedding Day at Fakenham Parish Church

 We welcome weddings at Fakenham Parish Church.
 A marriage service is a public declaration of a couple’s love for and commitment to each other.
 Making your vows in this Church will be a joyful occasion and the Christian Church family here will give you every support and encouragement.
-If you would like to discuss marrying at Fakenham Church, please contact the Rector at the Parish Office 01328 862268.
+If you would like to discuss marrying at Fakenham Church, please contact the Rector at the Rectory Office 01328 862268.

 For ideas and help with your wedding, visit the Church of England’s Wedding site.